 Do I have enough savings for retirement?

 Like a good yoga instructor, all these numbers are flexible.
 This means your plans will probably change as the years pass by.
 You could get sick and have to take time off from work.
 You could win the lottery.
-(Won’t happen … but I got your back if you do.)
+(It probably won’t happen … but I’ve got your back if you do.)

 What matters is that you roll with the changes and adjust your plan accordingly — even if that means your retirement plans are pushed back a bit.
 Knowing your monthly savings rate removes the guesswork when life throws you a curveball.

 Luckily, you don’t have to strain too hard with back-of-the-napkin math to figure it out, as there are trillions of retirement calculators online.
 This one is great.
 It outlines exactly how many years it’ll take to save depending on your savings rate.